-The device/GW communicates with the cloud over HTTPS, MQTT.
+The device/GW may communicate with the cloud over HTTPS and MQTT.

 HTTPS communication is done by using a JWT token.

-MQTT communication is done by using a certificate or temporary credentials.
+MQTT communication is done by using an X.509 certificate or temporary credentials.

 A device communicates with the cloud directly (e.g. using Wi-Fi) or through a gateway (e.g. mobile app).